High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 </p>

+This data set was developed at the AFRL to be shared with academic collaborators to provide relevant high-rate data for development of algorithms.
+The PDF titled "(96TW-2019-0471) High Rate Drop Tower Data.pdf" contains a more detailed discussion of the dataset.

+DISTRIBUTION A: Approved for public release; distribution unlimited (96TW-2019-0471)

-This data was originally published by Hong et al. in "Robust variable input observer for structural health monitoring of systems experiencing harsh extreme environments".
-This data set has subsequently been used in the following publications:
+This data set has been used in the following publications:
 1. Hong, Jonathan, Liang Cao, Simon Laflamme, and Jacob Dodson.
 "Robust variable input observer for structural health monitoring of systems experiencing harsh extreme environments."
 (2017).
 1. Hong, Jonathan, Liang Cao, Simon Laflamme, and Jacob Dodson.
 "Variable input observer for state estimation of high-rate dynamics."
 In Sensors and Smart Structures Technologies for Civil, Mechanical, and Aerospace Systems 2017, vol. 10168, p.
 101680S.
 International Society for Optics and Photonics, 2017.
 1. Hong, Jonathan, Simon Laflamme, Jacob Dodson, and Bryan Joyce.
 "Introduction to state estimation of high-rate system dynamics."
 Sensors 18, no. 1 (2018): 217.